mateusmoutinho/python-cli-args/README.md

 #### What is cli_args_system ?
-in an general way its a library to manipulate argv args its content and its flags
+In an general way its a library to manipulate argv args its content and its flags
 #
 #